pinskylab/climate_community_crossrealm/code/calc_turnover.md

 ## Duration

-Use the slopes with unstandardized durations
+Do shorter timeseries have steeper slopes? \#\#\# Across timeseries Compare timeseries of different durations, using the slopes with unstandardized durations.
+We see that shorter timeseries have steeper slopes.

     ## `geom_smooth()` using method = 'gam' and formula 'y ~ s(x, bs = "cs")'
     ## `geom_smooth()` using method = 'gam' and formula 'y ~ s(x, bs = "cs")'